 The Food Cupboard began as a grassroots effort to share food resources to a few dozen families and individuals in the early 1980’s.
-To start, we held operations in a small house owned by St. Patrick’s Church on High Street.
+Prior to our current location, we held operations in a small house owned by St. Patrick’s Church on High Street.
 Volunteers would be throughout the house packing food into bags and handing them out to families.
 As our number of clients grew to a consistent 50-75 households per month, we began to make the move to a “client choice” production.
 This would allow our clients to “shop” for the food they prefer on their own, rather that simply being handed a bag.

 We typically can give 3-5 days’ worth of food to families who live in Ontario County.
 In addition, we will feed anyone in emergency food need (out of food) no matter where they live, which has often meant someone residing in a vehicle or outside.
 Also, be on the look out for our holiday food basket programs for Thanksgiving, Christmas, and Easter; we also assist with clothing distributions three times a year.
 If you have an idea for a program we could collaborate on, please ask, we love to brainstorm!